Writing Plugins

 set(UNIT_TEST_SOURCES ${UNIT_TEST_SOURCES} PARENT_SCOPE)

-Unit tests typically include the file to be tested, mavsdk.h, and gtest.h.
+Unit tests typically include the header file of the class to be tested and <gtest/gtest.h>

 .